 There Are No Free Horses

-By the time our horses are ready for adoption, they’ve spent a minimum of 30 days with us.
-That means they’re like family, so we make sure they’re adopted to owners who will love them like we do.
+By the time our horses are ready for adoption, they’ve spent a minimum of 45 days with us.
+Most are with us several months before we list them for adoption.
+That means they’re like family, so we make sure they’re adopted to adopters who will love them like we do.
 We’ve learned that people are more likely to take care of something they’ve earned.
 We’ve also learned that even the best sob stories end the same as the worst sob stories: Things just didn’t work out with the horse.
+Most of the time, the horse gets the blame.

 Here are all the factors that go in to our adoption fees: